Top 12 Personnel Security Specialist Skills to Put on Your Resume

 1. E-QIP

-E-QIP (Electronic Questionnaires for Investigations Processing) is a web-based system used by federal agencies to collect personal information from individuals for background investigations required for security clearances or positions of public trust.
+E-QIP (Electronic Questionnaires for Investigations Processing) is a web-based system used by federal agencies to collect personal information for background investigations.
+Many agencies are transitioning to eApp under Trusted Workforce 2.0, but E-QIP is still encountered in some environments.

 Why It's Important